-If you'd prefer words: parallel lines of dancers begin by standing opposite — or "contra to" — their partners.
+To put to words: Parallel lines of dancers begin by standing opposite — or "contra to" — their partners.
 Two partners dance a series of moves with each other and another couple.
 They then repeat the same figures with another couple, and so on.
 A caller guides new and experienced dancers alike through a variety of dances.
 Music is lively tunes from the traditions of New England, Appalachia, the British Isles, Quebec and beyond; all played by a live band on acoustic instruments.
 These tunes, particularly those from Appalachia, have a rich and complex history, including influences from African, African American, and Native American music.
-You can learn more from Phil Jamison’s book Hoedowns, Reels and Frolics and from presentations by Tony Parkes and Phil Jamison here.
+You can learn more about contra from Phil Jamison’s book Hoedowns, Reels and Frolics and from presentations by Tony Parkes and Phil Jamison.

 We'd love to see you at a dance!